Urology Health Foundation

 The death rate from prostate cancer in Alabama has gone down reflecting a national trend.
-Ten years ago, there was a large disparity in early stage at diagnosis in white men compared to their African-American counterparts in Alabama.
+When we started our screening program, there was a large disparity in early stage at diagnosis in white men compared to their African-American counterparts in Alabama.
 That disparity has now closed and the races are equal.
 We believe our screening program is, at least in part, responsible for this positive outcome for the men of our State.

 In 2012 the U.S Preventive Services Task Force recommended against prostate cancer screening for any man.
 This decision was based on very flawed data and was made by a committee that did not have even one physician that treats cancer.
 During the PSA era--when there has been an emphasis on early detection--there has been a 45% reduction in disease-specific mortality from prostate cancer.
 We continue to be advocates of prostate cancer screening and do not want to lose the significant gains that have been made in the fight against this disease.

 All told, this has truly been a collaborative effort.
 In addition to the urological resources that we at the Foundation provide, the Alabama Department of Public Health has played a key role in actively promoting the program in many of the counties where we have screened.
 We have also benefited greatly by the various efforts of the local media, churches, Extension offices, and Chambers of Commerce to get the word out about the importance of early detection.